vova-tarasov/magento2-containers/README.md

         * [Build](#build)

 ## Goal
-To create a reproducible and reusable containerized environment that works well on a local machine and in production.
+To create a reproducible and reusable containerized environment that works on a local machine and in production.

 ## Motivation
 Keeping production and development environments in sync and up to date is essential for productive project development.